What does SEO stand for and what does it mean?

 Off Page Optimisation

-This is the fun part of SEO.
-It’s also the most time consuming and what people tend to shy away from!
-Off-page, SEO is all the stuff that takes place off the website.
-This could encompass link building, PR, content creation and everything in between.
+Off-page search engine optimisation is the most time-consuming aspect of SEO.
+This could include link building, PR, content creation and everything in between.
 Whenever you mention “off page optimisation” people immediately think link building.
-Lets cover link building first then move onto other elements.
+Let’s cover link building first then move onto other elements.
 Link building is a strong signal but doesn’t over-obsess over the numbers, think quality over quantity.
 There are too many other elements to focus on as well.
 The key to SEO as a whole whether on-page or off-page is not to over-do any particular element.

 I am not going to cover a complete guide of how to acquire such links here because other people in the industry have already covered the topic at length.